bit-soul/brc-soul/README.md

         "attr": {                       //optional VC attributes
           "name": "vc-name",            //optional VC name
           "desc": "vc-desc",            //optional VC description
-          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on, default is ordi "level": 5,                   //optional VC level
+          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on "level": 5,                   //optional VC level
           "score": 100,                 //optional VC score
-          "todid": number,              //optional only allow specified did to mint "expire": 1706146997,         //optional expire timestamp seconds from 1970-01-01 00:00:00 UTC "limitnum": number,           //optional limit to the first limitnum number minter "limitutc": 1706146997,       //optional limit to the minter before the limitutc time "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+          "todid": number,              //optional only allow specified did to mint "expire": 1706146997,         //optional expire timestamp seconds from 1970-01-01 00:00:00 UTC "limitnum": number,           //optional limit to the first limitnum number minter "limitutc": 1706146997,       //optional limit to the minter before the limitutc time },
-        },
         "sign": "xxx"                   //BIP137Signature of all the above messages in vc with CA's private key }